aubergine10/csl-patterns/pattern/run-after-intro.md

 # Run after intro

-If enabled, the `OnEnabled()` method of your main class (that uses the `IUserMod` interface) will be invoked while the loading screen (usually Paradox logo) is visible meaning that the UIView features will not be fully initialised.
-This can cause a problem if you want to create some sort of UI element at that point (such as a 'Mod Incompatibility' warning).
+If your mod is enabled when the game starts, the `OnEnabled()` method of your main class (that uses the `IUserMod` interface) will be invoked while the loading screen (usually Paradox logo) is visible.
+During this stage of the app loading, UIView features will not be fully initialised.
+This can be trublesome if you want to create some UI when your mod is enabled (such as a 'Mod Incompatibility' warning panel).

 The code snippet below shows how to ovecome this issue: